 Application referred?
-Yes, Council's Development Infrastructure, Council's Environment, Emergency & Waste and Council's Building Services.
+Yes, Counc :il's Devel opn nent Infras tructure, Enviror Service Emer gency & Waste and Building

 Any issues raised in referral responses?
 Yes, Preliminary Stormwater Plan, Traffic Impact Assessment, a service plan in relation to the Landscape Plan, details of Tree Protection Zones and a Waste Management Plan.
 Preliminary concerns?
-Protection of street tee.
+Protection of a street tree.
 Any discussions with applicant regarding concerns?
 Yes, the applicant addressed the concerns by taking measures to prevent the tree from being impacted by the development.
 Any changes made to the application since being lodged?
 No. Brief history.
 The subject properties are separate lots with each consisting of a detached single storey dwelling.
 Previous applications for the site?
-PA2022097 (86 Atkinson Street) was issued on 13 January 2023 for a two lot subdivision and the development of a second dwelling.
-Plans were not endorsed, and permit has expired.
+PA2022097 (86 Atkinson Street) was issued on 13 January 2023 for a two-lot subdivision and the development of a second dwelling.
+Plans were not endorsed, and the permit has expired.
 PA2021149 (86 Atkinson Street) was issued on 18 August 2021 for the removal of five trees.
 General summary.
 The development is for the construction of ten dwellings and removal of vegetation.
 The proposal meets the objectives of the General Residential Zone Schedule 4 and complies with the ResCode standards.
-The application has been advertised and five objections were received.
+The application has been advertised, and five objections were received.
 Revised plans can provide for amenity improvements and additional vegetation to allow for an acceptable design response.
+The applicant has advised that do not want to participate in a mediation process with objectors and will be lodging an appeal to VCAT for a failure to determine the application in prescribed time.
 The application is recommended for approval.